What funding is available?

 - OTS reserves the right to inspect the completed product installation prior to final release of funds.

-- In reviewing Community Grant applications OTS reserves all rights regarding project selection and the amount of Grant awarded to applicants, regardless of the nature of the project.
+- In reviewing Community Grant applications OTS reserves all rights regarding project selection and amount of Grant awarded to applicants, regardless of the nature of the project.

 - All permits and contracts of development are the responsibility of the applicant.